Hearen/Linux-scripts/README.md

 E-mail: LHearen@126.com
 Time  :	2015-12-03 20:08
 # Linux-scripts
-Used to automate some big task in linux environment
+Used to automate some big tasks in linux environment

 #ISOMaker Introduction
 ##################################################